jxnl/n-levels-of-rag/README.md

 # Levels of Complexity: RAG Applications

-The goal of this repository is to go over different levels of complexity with an RAG application.
-These are my loose notes as I build out this repository.
+In summary, this repository serves as a comprehensive guide to understanding and implementing RAG applications across different levels of complexity.
+Whether you're a beginner eager to learn the basics or an experienced developer looking to deepen your expertise, you'll find valuable insights and practical knowledge to help you on your journey.
+Let's embark on this exciting exploration together and unlock the full potential of RAG applications.

 ## Level 1: The Basics

+Welcome to the foundational level of RAG applications!
+Here, we'll start with the basics, laying the groundwork for your journey into the realm of Retrieval-Augmented Generation.
+This level is designed to introduce you to the core concepts and techniques essential for working with RAG models.
+By the end of this section, you'll have a solid understanding of how to traverse file systems for text generation, chunk and batch text for processing, and interact with embedding APIs.
+Let's dive in and explore the exciting capabilities of RAG applications together!

-1. Recursively traverses file system to generate text.
+1. Recursively traverse the file system to generate text.
-2. Simple generator to chunk text.
+2. Utilize a generator for text chunking.
-3. Generator that batches requests and sends it to an embedding API using asyncio
+3. Employ a generator to batch requests and asynchronously send them to an embedding API.
-4. Save data to LanceDB
+4. Store data in LanceDB.
-5. CLI to ask a question, embed question, yield chunks and generate response
+5. Implement a CLI for querying, embedding questions, yielding text chunks, and generating responses.

 ### Processing Pipeline

 ```python
 from dataclasses import dataclass